hulous/AnalogPhotographyFormulas/README.md

 # photography
-This is my formulas list (mine and those I use from others)
+This is my formulas and recipes list (mine and those I use from others)